Matthias Pennypacker Farm

-The Matthias Pennypacker Farm, also known as the Tinker Dam Farm, is an historic, American farmhouse that is located in Schuylkill Township, Chester County, Pennsylvania.
+The Matthias Pennypacker Farm, also known as the Tinker Dam Farm, is an historic farmhouse in Schuylkill Township, Chester County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1977.

 History and architectural features

 This historic structure consists of two sections in the shape of an "L" and s designed in the Georgian style.
 It is constructed of rubble masonry and has a slate gable roof.
 The older section pre-dates the American Revolution and is two stories and two bays wide.
 The main portion dates to 1830, and is three stories high and five bays wide.
 Also located on the property are a small stone smokehouse, spring house, root cellar, and large stone barn measuring forty feet by sixty feet, which dates to 1830.

-It was listed on the National Register of Historic Places in 1977.